j23414/mango-user-guide/airline_flights.md

 foreach node in airports where (in+out)>1 set _z=(in+out)/7.0;
 ```

 In a "foreach node" statement, the special terms "in" and "out" represent the number of in degrees for a node and out degrees for a node.
-I've scaled connectivity by 7.0, so it doesn't jump too far out of the screen.
+I've divided connectivity by 7.0, so nodes stay within the screen.
+Otherwise the range of _z values results in some nodes located behind the camera.
 Feel free to adjust as you need.

 Next we are going to randomly color the airports and bleed those colors down the links.
 This will emphasize flights from highly connected airports to less highly connected airports.